Welcome to the curious world

 The wife and kids didn't want their pictures on my website, but the

 dogs didn't mind.
-That's Charley and LuLu at top, Wendy below.
+That's Charley on the left, LuLu on the right.